quii/learn-go-with-tests/reading-files.md

     blogpost_test.go:51: got "", want "Description 1"
 ```

 You'll notice that not only does our new test fail, but the title test fails too.
 This is because both tests are coupled to the test data and implementation.
-There are probably things you could do to prevent this but at some level you have to acknowledge that these things are _just coupled_ and you may as well live with it, at least for the short term.
+There are probably things you could do to prevent this but at some level you have to acknowledge that these things are _just coupled_ and, you may as well live with it, at least for the short term.

 ## Write enough code to make it pass